andreychemist/andreychemist.github.io/pages/faq.md

 Generally, I consider that a scientist with a PhD degree and more than 50 citations working in the US has very good chances for the EB2-NIW approval.
 The EB1-A category requires the “third criterion”: several reviews of manuscripts for journals, major awards, or publications about the person’s achievements in the major professional media.

 The chances of people who don’t work in the US or don’t have PhD are much lower.
 I know cases when graduate students in the US universities got their I-140 petitions approved, but it’s better to get the PhD before filing the petition.
-The USCIS consider only achievement that existed on the priority date (= the day when the petition has been received by the USCIS).
+The USCIS considers only achievements that existed on the priority date (= the day when the petition has been received by the USCIS).

 I’m not competent to estimate the chances of non-scientists.
 I know almost nothing about designers, businesspersons, athletes and about the criteria they can claim.
 Besides the fact, that the person who is going to work as a sport coach in the US must provide evidence of extraordinary abilities in coaching rather than the achievements as an athlete.